David’s list of VALUABLE WEBSITE LINKS for Canadian nonprofit/charity leaders.

 - FINANCIAL MANAGEMENT & CAPACITY BUILDING: Budgeting, Records & Financial Statements and Audits, click here (thanks again to Imagine Canada) and several great links on many areas including capacity building click here.

 - OVERALL BEST PRACTICE STANDARDS (Canadian) 73 Standards for all Nonprofits and Charities cover board governance, staff management, volunteers, fundraising and finance.
 Click here.
 Not just for large charities (Level 1 sets standards for nonprofits/charities with under 5 staff).
 A who’s who of Canadian charities have adopted these.

-- IF YOU NEED A BOOST (4 links here): My favourite finds so far: 1) this amazing senior in 70’s on importance of play click here; 2) click here to read article and see both picture on policeman and man he saved ; 3) click here for picture – shark takes his leg, he’s back surfing with prosthetic leg in those waters and 4) if you are a person of faith, but not necessarily a church-lover, like myself here is good video series – click here and in 2019 my wife and I found this website valuable click here; and 5) for men particularly (and teenagers — we have four!) a fast-growing movement I believe strongly in click here and here.
+- IF YOU NEED A BOOST – PERSONAL LIFE (7 links here): My favourite finds so far: 1) this amazing senior in his 70’s on the importance of playing click here; 2) click here to read article and see both picture on policeman and man he saved ; 3) click here for picture – shark takes his leg, he’s back surfing with prosthetic leg in those waters; 4) if you are a person of faith, but not necessarily a church-lover, like myself here is a good video series – click here and in 2019 my wife and I found this website valuable click here; and 5) for men particularly (and teenagers — we have four!) a fast-growing movement I believe strongly in click here and here.

 QUESTION FOR YOU: Do you know of a great website you think should be up here?
 Please email firstname.lastname@example.org QUESTIONS FOR DAVID: Please email me anytime on any of these topics, I want to help your nonprofit or charity if you are in Canada.
 My email address: email@example.com Thank you for all the good you do, David Hartley, B.A., C.R.M.
 (Canadian Risk Management)